mmnowak/tarot-quiz/README.md

 ### User Stories

 #### First Time visitor
-1. As a first-time user, I want to know the purpose of the site immediately,
+1. As a first-time user, I want to know the purpose of the site immediately.
-2. As a first-time user, I want to easily find out how to play the game,
+2. As a first-time user, I want to easily find out how to play the game.
-3. As a first-time user, I want to know how far along I am in the quiz game,
+3. As a first-time user, I want to know how far along I am in the quiz game.
-4. As a first-time user, I want to know whether the answer I selected was right or wrong,
+4. As a first-time user, I want to know whether the answer I selected was right or wrong.
-5. As a first-time user, I want to know my final score,
+5. As a first-time user, I want to know my final score.
-6. As a first-time user, I want to receive feedback about my performance,
+6. As a first-time user, I want to receive feedback about my performance.
 7. As a first-time user, I want to find out how to use the flashcards page.

 #### Returning visitor
-1. As a returning user, I want the feedback at the end of the game to reflect my performance,
+8. As a returning user, I want the feedback at the end of the game to reflect my performance.
-2. As a returning user, I want to be able to contact the page owners with any feedback I might have,
+9. As a returning user, I want to be able to contact the page owners with any feedback I might have.
-3. As a returning user, I want to find out the full meaning of each card,
+10. As a returning user, I want to find out the full meaning of each card.
-4. As a returning user, I want to be able to navigate the website easily.
+11. As a returning user, I want to be able to navigate the website easily.
+12. As the returning user, I want to be able to view the site on a range of device sizes.
+13. As a returning user, I want to be able to easily find my way back if I encounter an error page.

 ## Design